Chemical dissolution

 (concentration=eq_c, denudation=eq_d)

-However, the above discussion is true only if the percolated fluid is saturated (in terms of Ca) when leaving the platform.
-In some cases, when the fluid is not saturated, the dissolved amount is lower than the scenario described above.
+The above discussion is true only if the percolated fluid is saturated (in terms of Ca) when leaving the platform.
+However, in some cases, the fluid is not saturated when they leave the platform, the dissolved amount is thus lower than the scenario described above.

 The following articles describe this: [12] and [13]

-Ideally, a reactive transport model should be accurate, but that needs more computation resources.
-So herein, the author just suggested the dissolution rates of rocks depend on the depth.
-This makes sense, as the deeper the solution penetrates, the more concentrated it becomes.
-Also, this does not consider diffusion in this chapter.
+Ideally, a reactive transport model (RTMs) is sufficiently accurate to solve this prolem, but employing RTMs needs more computational resources.
+So herein, the author simplify the process and assumed the dissolution rates of rocks depend on the depth.
+This is a reasonable assumption, because the deeper the solution penetrates, the more concentrated it becomes.
+This assumption does not consider diffusion in this chapter.

 The dissolution rate of carbonate follows linear rate laws of: